Advertiser Disclosure

 Image Credit: Emirates

-Qantas’ 20% transfer bonus ends on May 31, 2025, so you’ve got a few weeks to take advantage of this sweet promotion.
-I only needed to transfer 143,000 Capital One miles to get the 170,000 Qantas points required to book Emirates Game Changer First Class, saving me over 20,000 miles compared to booking directly with Emirates.
+Because of the 20% transfer bonus, I only needed to transfer 143,000 Capital One miles to get the 170,000 Qantas points required to book Emirates Game Changer First Class, saving me over 20,000 miles compared to booking directly with Emirates.

 While the award taxes and fees cost a hefty $835, it’s still a bargain compared to the typical $15,000 one-way fare for Emirates’ Game Changer from Chicago to Dubai.
 Given the 20% Qantas transfer bonus, even factoring in the fees, this was still a phenomenal redemption — one that made this bucket-list experience feel even more rewarding.